bodiddlie/bodiddlie.github.io/_drafts/firebase-auth-with-react-router.md

 The render method is just setting up a pretty simple route config.
 The magic really comes from the new `Match` component in React Router v4.
-Because of the new API with this component, we can actually compose a new component to declaratively handle or route protection.
+Because of the new API with this component, I can actually compose a new component to declaratively handle route protection.

 `MatchWhenAuthorized` isn't a part of the React Router API, but this example is pulled